Yanomami: Domestic life

 The women are responsible for many domestic duties and chores, excluding hunting and killing game for food.
 Although the women do not hunt, they do work in the gardens and gather fruits, tubers, nuts and other wild foodstuffs.
 The garden plots are sectioned off by family, and grow bananas, plantains, sugarcane, mangoes, sweet potatoes, papayas, cassava, maize, and other crops.
 Yanomami women cultivate until the gardens are no longer fertile, and then move their plots.
 Women are expected to carry 70 to 80 lb of crops on their backs during harvesting, using bark straps and woven baskets.

 In the mornings, while the men are off hunting, the women and young children go off in search of termite nests and other grubs, which will later be roasted at the family hearths.
 The women also pursue frogs, terrestrial crabs, or caterpillars, or even look for vines that can be woven into baskets.
 While some women gather these small sources of food, other women go off and fish for several hours during the day.
 The women also prepare cassava, shredding the roots and expressing the toxic juice, then roasting the flour to make flat cakes (known in Spanish as casabe), which they cook over a small pile of coals.

 Yanomami women are expected to take responsibility for the children, who are expected to help their mothers with domestic chores from a very young age, and mothers rely very much on help from their daughters.
 Boys typically become the responsibility of the male members of the community after about age 8.

 Using small strings of bark and roots, Yanomami women weave and decorate baskets.
 They use these baskets to carry plants, crops, and food to bring back to the shabono.
-They use a red berry known as onoto or urucu to dye the baskets, as well as to paint their bodies and dye their loin cloths.
+They use a red berry known as onoto or urucu to dye the baskets, as well as to paint their bodies and dye their loincloths.
 After the baskets are painted, they are further decorated with masticated charcoal pigment.